gregorwolf/SAP-NPM-API-collection/apis/hdi/README.md

 ## General things

-Note: @sap/hana-client must be installed by yourself.
-Version 2.7.x, 2.8.x, 2.9.x and 2.10.x are currently supported by @sap/hdi 4.2.0.
+Note: Either [@sap/hana-client](https://www.npmjs.com/package/@sap/hana-client) or [hdb](https://www.npmjs.com/package/hdb) must be installed by yourself.
+@sap/hana-client versions ^2 >= 2.5 are currently supported by @sap/hdi 4.3.0.
 To install the latest @sap/hana-client simply run `npm install @sap/hana-client`.

+hdb version ^0 is currently supported by @sap/hdi 4.3.0.
+To install the latest hdb simply run `npm install hdb`.

-Assuming that your **npm registry** is correctly configured and has access to SAP packages, simply running `npm install --save @sap/hdi` will install the package and add it as a dependency to your **package.json**.
+Running `npm install --save @sap/hdi` will install the package and add it as a dependency to your **package.json**.

 We recommend using version 2.0.0 or higher. >=2.0.0 of the API brings access to the Container Group API, major refactoring of the HDI and Container API into separate components and lots of pre-defined classes to make working with the API easier.